jlparkI/AntPack/docs/dna_sequence_tutorial.rst

-all three possible reading frames (and doing the same for the reverse complement if you indicate that the reverse complement may contain the sequence) for kmers which are common in antibody sequences.
+all three possible reading frames (and doing the same for the reverse complement if you indicate that the reverse complement may contain the sequence) for kmers which are common in antibody / TCR sequences.
 This check can be done very quickly and thus makes it easy to determine the correct reading frame without doing any expensive alignments.